Pros |

 Verdict

-The Vodafone 5G Mobile Hotspot is a top-quality 5G mobile broadband router with some features that rivals lack and a relatively low (though still actually quite high) price.
+The Vodafone 5G Mobile Hotspot is a top-quality 5G mobile broadband router with features that some rivals lack and a middling price.

 Vodafone 5G Mobile Hotspot